CDCgov/RecordLinker/docs/site/reference.md

 `BIRTHDATE`

 :   The patient's birthdate (normalized to `YYYY-MM-DD`).
-If a birthdate with an ambiguous (i.e. given as a two-digit year, rather than as four digits) year is provided, RecordLinker parses the birthdate as `19XX` if the given year is after the two-digit year of the current calendar year (`47`, for example, would become `1947`), and parses the birthdate as `20XX` otherwise (`08` and `25` would become `2008` and `2025`, respectively).
+If a birthdate with an ambiguous (i.e. given as a two-digit year, rather than as four digits) year is provided, Record Linker parses the birthdate as `19XX` if the given year is after the two-digit year of the current calendar year (`47`, for example, would become `1947`), and parses the birthdate as `20XX` otherwise (`08` and `25` would become `2008` and `2025`, respectively).
 If a patient's birthdate is given as a date